partydragen/Vote-Module/README.md

 I will love if you add your minecraft server to my Minecraft Community website, and adding your voting link to your website :)
 There is also monthly 15 USD giveaways so register today :P
 Link: [https://mccommunity.net/](https://mccommunity.net/)

+## NamelessHosting:
+Create your own free NamelessMC website at NamelessHosting for free at [https://namelesshosting.com](https://namelesshosting.com/)

 ## Contact me:
 - Discord: [https://discord.gg/cY5Yfzd](https://discord.gg/cY5Yfzd)